ProvableHQ/workshop/vote/README.md

 }"
 ```

-## <a id="step3"></a> How votes are tallied
+### Step 3: How votes are tallied

 Votes on the ticket are private.
 But the sum total of the agreements and disagreements are shown on-chain in the public mapping.
-You can query this data on-chain.
+You can query this data on-chain when you deploy and exeecute this program on the network.